The page has been translated by Gen AI.

 "scrape_configs": {

-"localhost:9100" # Endpoint of the Prometheus Exporter installed on the server
+"localhost:9100" # Endpoint of Prometheus Exporter installed in the server

 ],